 The Fireball Run

-What an exciting 10th Anniversary Edition.
+What an exciting 10th Anniversary Edition for the 2016 Fireball Run.
 We started off in western NY, then traveled through northern PA, MD, eastern NY, CT and wrapped up in Amesbury, MA.
 8 days to 8 cities covering 2000 miles and distributing over 40,000 posters of missing kids.

 The 2015 Fireball Run / The Space Race was an amazing adventure.
 50 teams from all over the